 First off, the single strap used to secure the mask allowed us to find a reasonable compromise between comfort and holding the mask in place.
 That hasn't been the case with some other masks we've tried.

 The charcoal filter insert does a good job of keeping dust out of the nose and mouth.
 It's much denser than the mesh of the mask, so there is some blocking of air flow.
 In moderate to warm temps, that's not a problem, but when the heat is on, it becomes more noticeable.

 It's not enough to keep us from using this ATV dust mask, but there is a trade-off between comfort and dust control in hotter conditions.

 An unexpected benefit was the distinct lack of odors whole wearing the RZ M2 mask.
 We noticed this during a trail stop when we were overwhelmed with a foul smell after removing the mask.
 We immediately put it back on and – no more smell!

 Being long time allergy sufferers, we have to say this mask did seem to improve the condition.
 Those with allergies know a mask isn't a cure, but this one sure seem to lessen most of the symptoms.

 So if you suffer from allergies, don't enjoy a mouth and nose full of dirt, and ride in moderate to hot temperatures, we definitely recommend that you take a look at the RZ M2 mesh ATV dust mask.

 The initial price may be higher than some other dust masks, but the obvious quality should provide a longer service life.
 And the added comfort of the flow through mesh offers something most others don't.

-If you want to check 'em out, just click on the link below for the best daily deals online.
+If you want to check 'em out, just click on the link below for the best daily deals on Ebay.